 Tradition and Modernity in the Heart of Cosenza

 Over the centuries, Palazzo Arnone underwent several significant modernisations, including after devastating earthquakes.
-Despite this, its Renaissance character was preserved, enriched with defensive elements and impressive interior decorations, such as frescoes and stuccowork.
-The process of transforming a former prison into a modern museum required advanced lighting systems and microclimate control to protect priceless canvases in spaces that once served for incarceration.
+Despite this, its Renaissance character was preserved, supplemented by later interventions and adaptations resulting from the repeatedly changing function of the building.
+The process of transforming the former judicial-prison complex into a museum required careful restoration and adaptation of the spaces for exhibition needs.

 The Significance of Galleria Nazionale di Cosenza in Promoting Southern Italian Art

-The Galleria Nazionale di Cosenza, housed in the majestic Palazzo Arnone, plays a key role in promoting Neapolitan and Calabrian art.
-Calabrian art is at the heart of the gallery's collection, effectively presenting local cultural identity and the artistic traditions of southern Italy.
-The holdings include numerous works by local creators, including portraits and religious scenes that highlight Calabria's artistic heritage.
+The Galleria Nazionale di Cosenza, housed in Palazzo Arnone, plays an important role in presenting the art of southern Italy.
+Calabrian art is one of the pillars of the collection, effectively presenting local cultural identity and the artistic traditions of the region.
+The holdings include works by creators associated with Calabria, alongside paintings produced in the wider southern Italian circle.

 Thematic Exhibitions at Palazzo Arnone – A Treasury of Calabrian Culture